 As a patient, would you benefit from apps that alerted your support network every time you visited the hospital or had a few spare minutes to chat?
 Almost definitely, right?
 Apps for patients are nothing new but apps that help connect you with your support network could have a seriously positive effect on your life and if they happen to be a little fun, all the better.

 Staying in touch with your friends and family throughout treatment can benefit everyone involved.
 Allowing your loved ones to feel connected can remove the sense of powerlessness that they might feel as you battle onwards.
-Keeping them up-to-date also affords them with the opportunity to support and help you when things are getting tough.
+Keeping them up-to-date also affords them the opportunity to support and help you when things are getting tough.